top of page

 REASON 11: LACK OF INTEGRATION SUPPORT

 Every transition raises a person’s chances of relapse.
 This includes going from a licensed treatment center to a sober living, or from a sober living to living to your own apartment or home.
-Often clients are left on their own to navigate logistics and the difficult feelings that can arise.
+Often, clients are left on their own to navigate logistics and the complicated feelings that can arise.

 REASON 12: TREATMENT SUDDENLY ENDS